yikee/ScienceMeter/README.md

 We filter out papers that lack citation information or abstracts, then regroup the remaining papers based on the knowledge cutoff date of a given model and the publication dates of the papers.
 This process yields 5,148 triplets of (prior paper, new paper, future paper).
 For each paper, we synthetically generate one SUPPORT claim (a uniquely supporting scientific claim) and one REFUTE claim (a relevant but non-supporting scientific claim).
 The resulting dataset is available in the `filtered_with_claims` folder.

 ## Evaluation of Scientific Knowledge
-The `eval_judgment.py` and `eval_generation.py` scripts evaluate a specific type of scientific knowledge in the `model`, which represents the knowledge-updated version of the `basemodel`.
-If `model` is the same as `basemodel`, the evaluation will be performed on the unupdated base model.
-The proportion of data to evaluate can be adjusted using the `--portion` argument.
+The `eval_judgment.py` and `eval_generation.py` scripts are used to evaluate a specific type of scientific knowledge in a target `model`, assumed to be a knowledge-updated version of a given `basemodel`.
+If the `model` and `basemodel` are the same, the evaluation is performed on the original, unupdated model.
+The `--portion` argument allows control over the fraction of the dataset used for evaluation.

 ### Claim Judgment Task
 ```bash